JramR7/starwars-search-bar/README.md

 ## Setup

-**Before running this project, please create a .env file in the root folder, just as the .env.test file.**
+**Before running this project, please create a .env file in the root folder, just as the .env.test file, use the same variables too.**
 If you want to point or use another API, you can do it by changing the API_URL variable in your .env file (you'd have to match or modify the types and response of the swapi API).

 To run this project, install it locally using npm: